abdulganiy02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints “Hello, World” a script that displays a confused smiley "(Ôo)'. content of the /etc/passwd file display tge content of the /etc/passwd and /etc/hosts
+a script that prints “Hello, World” a script that displays a confused smiley "(Ôo)'. content of the /etc/passwd file display the content of the /etc/passwd and /etc/hosts display the last 10 lines of /etc/passwd